How did you get your start in the golf industry?

 Who was your earliest mentor in the industry and how did he inspire you?

-My earliest mentor in the business is still a Superintendent at The Samoset Resort in Rockport, Maine named Gregg Grenert.
-He instilled upon me what one must possess in terms of dedication, versatility, and the time requirements to be successful as a Superintendent.
+My earliest mentor in the business is still a Golf Course Superintendent at The Samoset Resort in Rockport, Maine named Gregg Grenert.
+He instilled in me what one must possess in terms of dedication, versatility, and the time requirements to be successful as a Superintendent.

 How do you work with people to create a team?